-Nottingham does however have a White Water course at the oddly named National Watersports Centre.
-Most people, even Nottingham folk are surprised to find Nottingham is the National centre for water-sports in England.
-The White Water Course, aka "the concrete ditch" is where I use to regularly paddle in my playboat when not Sea Kayaking.
+Nottingham does however have a White Water course, at the oddly named National Watersports Centre.
+Most people, including many Nottingham folk are surprised to find Nottingham is Englands national centre for water-sports.
+Unsurprisingly, the facilities are generally under used.
+The White Water Course, aka "the concrete ditch" is where I use to regularly paddle in my playboat.
 One of the downsides to paddling the "Concrete Ditch" is that it is an off shoot from the River Trent and consequently the water quality is not always the best.
 Trent Belly is not uncommon for newbies paddling the Trent.
-I've recently had to stop paddling in the Trent for health reasons.
-If I paddle in rivers now it has to be "cleaner" rivers.
+I picked up Leptospirosis/Wiels disease in 2014 from paddling the course and then sepsis in 2018.
+Although the jury is out on how I managed to end up with Sepsis.
+One theory, told to me by a consultant, is perhaps by paddling in the dirty water (and lets face it when you play boat your are in it more often than not) may have suppressed my immune system.
+Consequently, I gave up play boating in the Trent for health reasons.
+Amazingly my sickness record improved dramatically, despite recovering from Post Sepsis Syndrome in 2019/2020.
+If and when I ever do play boat in rivers now, it has to be <ahem!> "cleaner" rivers or the sea.

-After stopping Scuba Diving I did a bit of long distance cycling.
+After stopping Scuba Diving, I did do a bit of long distance cycling.
 Having been a fan of the Tour de France, I was always curious as to how far I could ride a bike.
 In 2002 I found out and gained Super Randonneur award, a long distance cycling association award.
-A Super Randonneur award is for when you have completed rides of 200km, 300km, 400km and 600km all in the same season.
+A Super Randonneur award is for when you have completed rides of 200km, 300km, 400km and 600km all in the same season at Randonneur pace.
 Not only did I complete multiple rides of these distances in 2002, I also was always in the top six riders coming home.
-At the time I was cycling to work 20 miles a day and running 4 miles most lunchtimes, which did tend to help a bit.
+Mind you, I was cycling to work 20 miles a day and running 4 miles most lunchtimes, which did tend to help a bit.

 I now have paddled many white water rivers here in the UK and abroad in both playboats and creek boats.
-Being restricted to weekend paddling was always problematic, as it would rain during the week and by the time we'd get to the river at the weekend, the river would be empty again.
-And that is not to mention some of the access issues you'd get.
-2004 saw me get an 18th place in the Peak UK challenge series.
+But being restricted to limited weekend paddling (family/work obligations) was always problematic.
+It would always rain during the week and by the time you would actually get to a river on a weekend, the river would be empty again.
+And not to mention some of the access issues you'd encounter.

 Well that's more or less my story.

-If you fancy hooking up for a paddle then please let me know.
+If you fancy meeting up for a paddle, then please let me know.